 No. When you apply online, you are asked to provide the email addresses of your referees.
-The Graduate Studies Office will verify the validity of these individuals, and send them a link to a secure, online, and confidential University of Waterloo reference form that they must complete and submit online.
+The graduate studies admissions office will verify the validity of these individuals, and send them a link to a secure, online, and confidential reference form that they must complete and submit online.

 I met all posted minimum requirements and paid the application fee; why was I not offered admission?

-- the faculty member has the funds to support a student
+- whether the faculty member has the funds to support a student

 - the number of applicants within a given term

-the number of applicants that stand out as exceptional from among the cohort of applicants to our programs for the term to which a student applies; posted minimums are just that-minimums
+the number of applicants that stand out as exceptional from among the cohort of applicants to our programs for the term to which a candidate applies.

 If I apply and am not admitted, can I defer my application?

-Applications for admission are only deferred where there is a clear indication from a research supervisor that they will supervise a student, and where there is a delay in receiving research funding or other administrative delays.
+Applications for admission are only deferred where there is a clear indication from a research supervisor that they will supervise a student, and where there is a delay in receiving research funding or other acceptable and unforeseeable circumstances arise.